Detection of new very-high-energy sources outside the galactic plane in the Fermi-LAT data: Summary and conclusions

 \section{Summary and conclusions}

 In this paper we searched for spatio-temporal clusters of the VHE events ($E>100$~GeV) in 16 years of the Fermi-LAT data at galactic latitudes $|b|>10^{\circ}$.
-Using DBSCAN algorithm, we found 107 clusters.
-All, but three of them, were associated with already known VHE sources, listed in 3FHL or TeVCat catalogs (Table \ref{tab:clusters_full_list}).
-From remaining three (Tables \ref{tab:clusters}, \ref{tab:cl_sources}), 4FGL J1544.3-0649, which had an epoch of activity in 2017-2018, could belong to a rare class of transient blazars and because of that evaded inclusion into VHE catalogs.
-Other sources, 4FGL J0039.1-2219 and 4FGL J0039.1-2219 are weak BL Lacs, that could potentially be detected with the IACTs.
+Using the DBSCAN algorithm, we found 107 clusters.
+All, but three of them, were associated with already known VHE sources, listed in the 3FHL or TeVCat catalogs (Table \ref{tab:clusters_full_list}).
+From remaining three (Table \ref{tab:vheclusters}), 4FGL J1544.3-0649, which had an epoch of activity in 2017-2018, could belong to a rare class of transient blazars and because of that evaded inclusion into VHE catalogs.
+The other sources, 4FGL J0039.1-2219 and 4FGL J0039.1-2219 are weak BL Lacs, that could be a tip of an iceberg of much wider population of weaker sources, that would be detected with the next-generation IACTs.

 We also searched for flaring VHE activity, looking for event multiplets within short temporal intervals of 3 days.
 We found 114 doublets, most of them (57) from Mrk 421 -- the brightest extragalactic source with a very high level of variability.
-We focused on 6 doublets without TeVCat sources in their proximity.
-Five of them were associated with 3FHL sources (J0308.4+0408, J0847.0-2337, J1037.6+5711, J1037.6+5711, J1457.8-4642), and one has no association with any known HE/VHE sources (see Table \ref{tab:transient_sources}).
+We focused on the 6 doublets without TeVCat sources in their proximity.
+Five of them were associated with 3FHL sources (J0308.4+0408, J0847.0-2337, J1037.6+5711, J1203.3-3924, J1457.8-4642), and one has no association with any known HE/VHE sources (see Table \ref{tab:transient_sources}).

-Due to a limited effective area of the Fermi-LAT this approach is sensitive only to the brightest flares with a very high luminosity that in cases of 3FHL J1037.6+5711 and 3FHL J1457.8-4642 could reach $\mathcal{O}(10^{47}~\mathrm{erg~ s^{-1}})$ (isotropic), which is, e.g., order of magnitude larger than the brightest BL Lac flare in July 2021.
+Due to the limited effective area of the Fermi-LAT this approach is sensitive only to the brightest flares with a very high luminosity that in cases of 3FHL J1037.6+5711 and 3FHL J1457.8-4642 could reach $\mathcal{O}(10^{47}~\mathrm{erg~ s^{-1}})$ (isotropic), which is, e.g., an order of magnitude larger than the brightest BL Lac flare in July 2021.